Femasys Inc (FEMY) Shares Rise Despite Market Challenges - News Heater

 Sponsored

-The average price point forecasted by analysts for Femasys Inc (FEMY) is $5.38, which is $7.42 above the current market price.
-The public float for FEMY is 13.38M, and currently, short sellers hold a 0.14% ratio of that floaft.
-The average trading volume of FEMY on September 26, 2023 was 3.69M shares.
+The average price suggested by analysts for FEMY is $8.75, which is $5.12 above the current market price.
+The public float for FEMY is 13.38M, and currently, shorts hold a 0.60% of that float.
+The average trading volume for FEMY on September 29, 2023 was 7.36M shares.

 FEMY’s Market Performance

-After a stumble in the market that brought FEMY to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -81.45% of loss for the given period.
+After a stumble in the market that brought FEMY to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 47.21% of gains for the given period.

-During the last 5 trading sessions, FEMY rose by +1.78%, which changed the moving average for the period of 200-days by -71.66% in comparison to the 20-day moving average, which settled at $0.3821.
-In addition, Femasys Inc saw -63.16% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FEMY rose by +624.19%, which changed the moving average for the period of 200-days by +107.87% in comparison to the 20-day moving average, which settled at $0.6120.
+In addition, Femasys Inc saw 192.78% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for FEMY